beameio/defcon2019/README.md

 We work on healthcare applications and have come across this issue before: How secure should a mechanism be for granting access to medical information to an otherwise unauthenticated user be?
 This becomes a hard question, as there are many ways on how the information needs to be distributed, and yes, they are still printing CDs.

 ## Why did we became interested?
-A group of researchers from Berlin preformed colonoscopy on Vivy and found many problems.
+A group of researchers from Berlin performed colonoscopy on Vivy and found many problems.
 We decided to focus on the "brute-forcing of an endpoint with document ID and PIN" since our own products also employ PIN codes.
 The claim is that a 5 digit code, 10^5 (100k) permutations, is susceptible to brute force.
 Would alphanumeric make it secure?
 Would 26^6, or 36^6 or 62^6 make it substantially more secure?